ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 It still seems that separation of values and beliefs is a hard problem.
 However, I'm not sure if we need to do it particularly well in order to improve upon democracy.

+## Delegative democracy

+I've thought about something similar before, with no previous knowledge of "liquid democracy" or [delegative democracy](https://en.wikipedia.org/wiki/Delegative_democracy).
+I'll try to write more about it in the future since I find it really interesting.

 ## Epistocracy

 First proposed by political philosopher Jason Brennan in his 2016 book [Against Democracy](https://www.amazon.com/Against-Democracy-Jason-Brennan/dp/0691162603/), epistocracy at first sight doesn't seem like a new idea: The basic idea is to give more votes to those who prove themselves more knowledgeable about politics.